 ISCO-88 Minor Group 121: Directors and Chief Executives appears in ISCO-08 as Minor Group 112: Managing Directors and Chief Executives.
 It was grouped with ISCO-88 Sub-major Group 11: Legislators and Senior Officials to form ISCO-08 Sub-major Group 11: Chief Executives, Senior Officials and Legislators.
 All jobs that require leadership and management of large and complex organizations, that typically have a hierarchy of managers, are thus classified in a single sub-major group, with more detailed breakdowns at minor and unit group levels.

-The remainder of ISCO-88 Sub-major Group 12: Corporate Managers, and Sub-major Group 13: General Managers are replaced by three new sub-major groups resulting in the following sub-major group structure for ISCO-08 Major Group 1: Managers:
+The remainder of ISCO-88 Sub-major Group 12: Corporate Managers, and Sub-major Group 13: General Managers, are replaced by three new sub-major groups resulting in the following sub-major group structure for ISCO-08 Major Group 1: Managers:

 11 Chief Executives, Senior Officials and Legislators